 Prairie Creek is a 14,000 acre sanctuary of old growth coast redwood set aside as a state park in the 1920s.
 Managed cooperatively by the National Park Service and California State Parks, it is 50 miles north of Eureka and 25 miles south of Crescent City on Newton B. Drury Scenic Parkway off Highway 101.
-Phone 707-464-6101 ext.
-5301.
+Phone (707) 464-6101 ext.
+5301 for more information.

-This small, new campground features accessible sites on hard packed dirt and gravel.
+Gold Bluffs Beach Campground: This small campground features accessible sites on hard packed dirt and gravel.
 Accessible combination restrooms with showers are available.
 Restroom/shower parking is paved; however the route to the restroom is on hard packed dirt and gravel.

-Big Tree Trail.
-0.16mile.
-Trailhead is on Newton B. Drury Parkway 1/8 mile north of Big Tree parking area.
+Big Tree Trail: 0.16mile.
+Trailhead is on Newton B. Drury Parkway 1/8 mile north of the Big Tree parking area.
 Roadside parking only.

-Campfire Center Trail.
-0.34 mile, redwoods.
+Campfire Center Trail: 0.34 mile trail through the redwoods.
 Trailhead, potable water, accessible restroom and accessible parking are located behind the Elk Creek Prairie Campground.

-Prairie Creek Trail.
-Class I, 1.5 miles, redwoods.
+Prairie Creek Trail: Class I, 1.5 mile trail through the redwoods.
 Trailhead located across from Big Tree Day Use Area off of the Newton B. Drury Parkway.

-Redwood Access Trail.
-0.26 mile, redwoods.
+Redwood Access Trail: 0.26 mile trail through the redwoods.
 Trailhead and parking on Parkway across from Rhododendron Trail.